What Happens to the Turkey Pardoned by the President?

 Where does the turkey go?

 The turkeys have been sent to different zoos and farms over the years.
 This tradition of sending the pardoned turkey to live on a farm began with Mrs. Nixon.
 According to the White House Historical Association, Patricia Nixon sent the pardoned turkeys to Oxon Hill Children’s Farm.
 Rosalynn Carter then upheld the tradition and sent them to Evans Farm Inn.
 First Lady Nancy Reagan accepted the turkey on her husband’s behalf each year and chose a nearby farm or zoo.
+Here are some of the best Thanksgiving trivia fun facts.

 President Bush continued the tradition of sending his turkeys to a farm.
 “But let me assure you, and this fine tom turkey, that he will not end up on anyone’s dinner table, not this guy,” he told reporters in 1989.
 “He’s granted a Presidential pardon as of right now—and allow him to live out his days on a children’s farm not far from here.”
 George Washington’s estate, Mount Vernon, was another post-pardon haven for turkeys in the Obama era, but that stopped when they were deemed not “historically accurate” to Washington’s time.